antoniobg/revenuecat-expo-replit-framework/README.md

 ---

-**Ready to monetize your app?** Configure your RevenueCat API keys in `constants/RevenueCat.ts` and start building! 🎉
+**Ready to monetize your app?** Add your RevenueCat Test API key in `constants/RevenueCat.ts` and start testing subscriptions immediately on all platforms! 🧪

 *Built by RevenueCat for Replit*